-The purpose of the UAMS MHA Mentorship Program is to provide professional, informational, and beneficial relationships between UAMS MHA students and local healthcare executives.
-This program is also an opportunity for AHEF members to earn ACHE community service hours while forming valuable connections with graduate students.
+The purpose of the UAMS Master of Health Administration Mentorship Program is to provide professional, informational, and beneficial relationships between UAMS Master of Health Administration students and local healthcare executives.
+This program is also an opportunity for Arkansas Health Executives Forum members to earn American College of Health Care Executives community service hours while forming valuable connections with graduate students.

-When you sign up to be a Mentor, an MHA faculty representative will pair you with a graduate student who is interested in learning more about your current position and specific experiences in the healthcare industry.
-The MHA faculty representative will then begin the initial conversation via email between the Mentor and Mentee.
+When you sign up to be a mentor, a Master of Health Administration faculty representative will pair you with a graduate student who is interested in learning more about your current position and specific experiences in the healthcare industry.
+The Master of Health Administration faculty representative will then begin the initial conversation via email between the mentor and mentee.

 - Meeting with their paired mentee when possible